dojoengine/dojo/crates/katana/core/contracts/messaging/solidity/README.md

 If you want to check the logs emitted by the contracts, run `cast logs`.

-Note, starknet core contract is expected at least 30k wei to work.
+Note, the starknet core contract requires a minimum of 30k wei to work.
 So you must always send a value when calling a function that will send a message to L2.

 If the message is not ready yet to be consumed, you should see an error like this
 using: